opencadc/vostools/vofs/README.rst

 There are two ways to use vos:

-1. access VOSpace using the command-line script: eg. *vcp*
+1. make VOSpace appear as mounted filesystem: *mountvofs*
-2. use the vos module inside a Python script: ``import vos``
+2. use the vosfs module inside a Python script: ``import vosfs``

 Authentication to the CANFAR VOSpace service is performed using X509 security certificates, header tokens or username/password pairs.
 The authentication system is managed by the CADC Group Management Service (GMS).

-To retrieve an X509 security certificate for use with the ``vos`` tools use the *getCert* script included with this package.
+To retrieve an X509 security certificate for use with the ``vosfs`` tools use the *cadc-get-cert* script included with the cadcutils package.

 Additional information is available in the `CANFAR documentation <http://www.canfar.net/docs/vospace/>`__